 Setting Description Check-in Address This is the initial page that will load when the application launches.
 Enable Label Caching This setting will cache the loading of check-in labels, which keeps them from being downloaded on each check-in.
 Cache Duration This determines how often the labels will be re-downloaded.
 The cache can also be expired by stopping the application and restarting.
-Enable Label Cutting As of Rock v11.1, if your label printer has a cutter, enable this feature to automatically perform cuts at the end of each set of labels.
-See the Printing chapter above for more information.
+Camera Select whether the iPad should use the front or the rear camera for scanning barcodes.
+See the iPad Barcode Scanning section below for details on enabling this feature.
+Camera Exposure Adjust the exposure as needed to ensure the image is not too bright or too dark.
+UI Colors You can easily customize the background and foreground colors of the camera feature by adjusting these settings.
 Printer Override This setting has the effect of always printing from the iPad to the printer IP address you provide.
-Bluetooth Printing Determines if the Printer Override setting contains a Bluetooth printer name or an IP address for WiFi printing.
+Bluetooth Determines if the Printer Override setting contains a Bluetooth printer

+Setting Description Printing name or an IP address for WiFi printing.
 Enable in Application Settings Enables or disables the 5-finger long press gesture to get to the in-app settings screen.
-You can also change how long a person needs to press before the settings screen appears.